-This is the second post in a series of five titled The Pedagogy of Learning Design by Phylise H. Banner.
+This is the second post in a series titled The Pedagogy of Learning Design by Phylise H. Banner.
 To read the first in the series click here: The Pedagogy of Learning Design: A Translation of Pedagogies.

 Let’s have a look at how social presence guides the design and development of learning spaces where emotional expression, open communication, and group cohesion come into play!